flyingmachine/brave-clojure-web/content/home.md

 ### Writing Macros

 This chapter thoroughly examines how to write macros starting with basic examples and moving up in complexity.
-We'll close by donnig our make-believe caps, pretending that we run an online potion store and using macros to validate customer orders.
+We'll close by donning our make-believe caps, pretending that we run an online potion store and using macros to validate customer orders.